xAirx/ReactNative-RestaurantAppProject/README.md

     The user should be restricted to perform such operations only on his/her own comments.
 No user or even the Admin can edit or delete the comments submitted by other users.

+    ///////////// Favorites ///////////// -- redux and post logic needed

     Enable users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.

     Enable users to retrieve the list of their favorite dishes from the server

     Enable users to Delete one or all of their favorite dishes from their favorites list on the server.

     Enable Oauth and facebook login

+     //////////// Start building User Panel / Favorites / My Comments Panel ///////////////

+        Via Userpanel able to update profilepicture, description etc.

+        Via Userpanel able to update a submitted comment and delete a submitted comment.

+        The user should be restricted to perform such operations only on his/her own comments.

+        Allowed users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.

+        Allowed users to retrieve the list of their favorite dishes from the server

+        Delete one or all of their favorite dishes from their favorites list on the server.

 &nbsp;
 &nbsp;